bcbio/bcbio-nextgen/docs/contents/parallel.rst

 and `hostname` by the machine's own hostname, should be aded to ``/etc/hosts`` on each compute node.
 This will probably involve contacting your local cluster administrator.

-**No parallelization where expected**: This may occure if the current execution is a re-run of a previous project:

-- There will be a file in `checkpoints_parallel/full.done` that tells bcbio not to parallelize at certain tasks of already executed tasks of the pipeline.
-  That tries to avoid re-starting a cluster (when using distributed runs) for stages that have finished.
-If that behaviour is not desired for a task, removing the checkpoint file will get things parallelizing again.
-- If the processing of a task is nearly finished the last jobs of this task will be running and bcbio will wait for those to finish.

 .. _memory-management: